AntonioMinafra/AntonioMinafra/README.md

 - 👋 Thanks to my eight years of experience in catering, I have refined my organizational and communication skills, which I now apply in my role as a web developer.
 My passion for technology and problem-solving comes together to create effective web solutions.
 - 🏸 Competitive tennis player!
-- ⚙️ I’m currently learning React and TailwindCSS!
+- ⚙️ I’m currently learning VueJS!
 - 📫 Email - antoniominafra.dev@gmail.com

 <hr />